SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Set ALKiln's npm version

 This section requires prior technical knowledge about [npm](https://docs.npmjs.com/about-npm) and [GitHub workflow files](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).
-Feel free to [ask us](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/#get-involved) about any questions you might have.
+Feel free to [ask us](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/#get-involved) any questions you might have.

 You can use an exact npm version of ALKiln by using your workflow file's `ALKILN_VERSION` input.
 The default uses a carat, for example `^4.0.0`.
 That means it will use the latest minor or patch in version 4 of ALKiln.
 You can instead use an exact version, for example `4.3.0`.
 See our section on [setting optional inputs](#optional-inputs).